mounsifelatouch/data/CDD/README.md

 # CDD: Machine Learning Project Data Sets
 This folder contains the data sets necessary to perform a machine learning project in the field of Quantitative Structure-Activity Relationship (QSAR).
-The data sets were collected from various sources and were pre-processed for use in a QSAR model.
+The data sets were collected from ChEMBL and were pre-processed for use in a QSAR model for bioactivity prediction.

 ## Contents
 - [`data_set_1.csv`](./data_set_1.csv): A data set containing chemical compounds and their associated bioactivity values.